 After the bath, she was a new kid.
 The kid I usually know.
 She was happy, had more energy, and was handling things better.

 I think we all forgot that even for kids, life gets too much sometimes.
 And even they need a break from it all.

 Today taught me that I need to be a more understanding parent, as I too go through so much and need a nice bath to myself to escape it all.
 It doesn’t matter the age.
 We all need that.”

-This story was submitted to Love What Matters by Caitlin Fladager, 25, of Canada.
-Follow her on Instagram here.
-Submit your own story here, and subscribe to our best stories in our free newsletter here.
+This story was submitted to Love What Matters by Caitlin Fladager.
+You can follow her journey on Facebook and Instagram.
+Submit your own story here, and be sure to subscribe to our free email newsletter for our best stories.